 CONNECT: Being Social.
 Interacting with friends, family, and your community can positively affect your brain health

 All of our activities, articles and recipes are based on peer reviewed research and clinical studies.
 Want to take a look for yourself?
 You'll find links directly to the research within most of the content.

 Start by registering to take the Staying Sharp Brain Health sample assessment.
 By taking the sample assessment you have the ability to try out the cognitive flexibility test and see your results for free.
 From there you can subscribe to take the full Brain Health Assessment in order to see your results and begin receiving personalized recommendations for activities, articles, recipes and more.

 Where can I find out more about Staying Sharp?

-Learn more about Staying Sharp by clicking the “How it Works” page at the top of the site and watching our videos.
+Learn more about Staying Sharp by clicking the “The Science” page at the top of the site and watching our videos.

 What is the Staying Sharp Brain Health Assessment?

 Want a little extra help in building your brain health plan?
-For a small one-time payment for ongoing access while you're an AARP member, you can buy the Staying Sharp Assessment take our scientifically validated Brain Health tests, and we will deliver personalized recommendations just for you.
+For a small additional fee, you can buy the Staying Sharp Assessment and take our scientifically validated Brain Health tests, and we will deliver personalized recommendations just for you.